Publication

 The Egomon Gaze & Video dataset can be downloaded as a single file, or by components:

-Example of a video with overlaid gaze fixations
+- Videos with overlaid gaze fixations (5G)

 More qualitative examples can be observed in this site.